MOCA Drawing Series - Museum of Contemporary Art by Arata Isozaki

 Text by the Architects / MOCA

 When the Museum of Contemporary Art in Los Angeles (MOCA) opened its permanent quarters at California Plaza in 1987, Bunker Hill was a multi-level landscape of sprouting skyscrapers.
-In addition to private donations, funds for MOCA came from a 1.5 % allocation of budgets from Bunker Hill development projects required to go towards public art.
+In addition to private donations, funds for MOCA came from a 1.5 % allocation of budgets from Bunker Hill development projects required to go toward public art.

 Administrative offices are located at the level of Upper Grand Street under a barrel-shaped roof.
 Isozaki chose forms and shapes for the building that were vaguely traditional, but mostly abstract.
 East Asian traditions were referenced with the play between positive and negative (building and courtyard) space.
 At its opening, critics derided the building’s windowless, blank wall along the Grand Street sidewalk, but Isozaki deliberately designed the building to face inward towards the California Plaza development.